underlines/awesome-ml/llm-tools.md

 - [Atomic Agents](https://github.com/KennyVaneetvelde/atomic_agents) a framework designed to be modular, extensible, and easy to use to build agents on top of Instructor and Pydantic
 - [PraisonAI](https://github.com/MervinPraison/PraisonAI) framework providing UI, Chat, Code and Train modules to orchestrate Multi Agent solutions like CrewAI or AutoGen helping with automated agent creation, interchangeable LLM APIs, YAML based configuration and Tool Use integration
 - [bolna](https://github.com/bolna-ai/bolna) end-to-end framework for LLM based voice assistants handling phone calls with TTS, Speech Recognition, text generation supporting local and cloud APIs for LLM and voice generation
+- [gpt-computer-assistant](https://github.com/onuratakan/gpt-computer-assistant) native operating system assistant using vision, voice and text for windows mac and linux with support for custom tool use

 ## Multi Modal